-The city’s festivals, cozy cafés, and vibrant Indian community make it feel welcoming, but students should be ready for cold weather, high living costs, and limited internships in some fields.
-Students also rated the University as 7.3/10 with higher rating on Academic (8.6/10) and Infrastructure (9.2/10).
-The university also boasts a rich history of Nobel laureates, Olympic champions, and eminent scientists, and it currently hosts over 900 Indian students, making them the fifth-largest international cohort.
+The city’s festivals, cozy cafés, and vibrant Indian community make it feel welcoming.
+Hoewever students should be ready for cold weather, high living costs, and limited internships in some fields like humanity and pure science.
+According to Collegedunia, students also rated the University as 7.3/10, with higher ratings for academics (8.6/10) and Infrastructure (9.2/10).
+Backed by a legacy of Nobel laureates, Olympic champions, and leading scientists, the university today hosts 900+ Indian students, making them its fifth-largest international group.

 - University of Edinburgh Rankings 2026